invertase/notifee/docs/react-native/docs/installation.md

 }
 ```

-Finally, ensure you run `expo perbuild` and that's it.

-Next, rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.
+Finally, ensure you run `expo prebuild` and rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.